Consultation

 trusted appraisals

-Trusted appraisals are crucial for making informed decisions in the real estate sector and avoiding mistakes.
+Trustworthy appraisals are crucial for making informed decisions in the real estate sector and avoiding mistakes.
 The objectivity and reliability of the results are of utmost importance.

 The importance of trustworthiness in expert reports

-Differentiating between types of expert reports
+Distinction of different types of reports

 Accreditation and Certification